-- The critical questions are: - 1.
-How much can we speed up particular computations? - 2.
-Can we build a physical implementation of a quantum computer? - 3.
-Does the implementation allow us to carry out useful computations before decoherence interactions with the environment disturb the system too much? - 4.
+- 4. Does the implementation allow us to carry out useful computations before decoherence interactions with the environment disturb the system too much? - 5.
 Given the "no cloning" principle, can we develop quantum error detection/correction systems?
 In particular, we can't just take measurements for error control since measurements have irreversible effects on quantum systems.

-Simple quantum gates
+Simple quantum gates ←